Sonic Heroes: Development

 Sonic Heroes was developed by the 19-member Sonic Team USA in San Francisco to commemorate the Sonic series' 12th anniversary.
 Development was led by producer Yuji Naka and director/lead designer Takashi Iizuka, and lasted 20 months.
 The majority of the development team had worked on previous Sonic games.
 Iizuka did not want to make a sequel to Sonic Adventure 2 (2001), as he worried it would only appeal to Sonic fans.
 Interested in returning to gameplay similar to the Genesis games, Sonic Team decided to design Sonic Heroes so casual players not familiar with Sonic could adapt.
 Iizuka said the development period of Sonic Heroes was the most stressful of his career because of deadlines and Sega management.
 A fellow designer became ill, so he worked relentlessly, lost 22 lb, and suffered from insomnia.
+The deadline became so severe that programmers were ordered to only fix bugs that affected progression in the game.
+Any bugs that has little to no effect on progression were to be considered "not bugs".

 Sonic Heroes was the first multi-platform Sonic game: it was developed for the GameCube, PlayStation 2 (PS2), and Xbox.
 Unlike the Sonic Adventure games, made using proprietary software, Sonic Team partnered with Criterion Software to use the RenderWare game engine so the game could be programmed and ported with ease to each platform.
 Though Sonic Team was able to transfer some textures and models from the Sonic Adventure games into Sonic Heroes, most of their work started from scratch.
 Sonic Team found challenges in working with the Xbox and PS2, platforms with which they had little experience.
 The content in all versions is the same, but the PS2 version runs at 30 frames per second (FPS) in contrast to the other versions running at 60 FPS.
 Sega's Noah Musler explained that running the PS2 version at 60 FPS would have caused performance problems.
 Iizuka also noted the system is less powerful than the GameCube and Xbox.
 Iizuka and Naka decided against including console-exclusive content so players could have the same experience regardless of console.

 Sonic Team was interested in making Sonic Heroess narrative feature characters teaming up to overcome evil, rather than Sonic Adventures approach of individual character stories.
 This led to the conception of the "team action" concept.
 Iizuka stated Sonic Team had a considerable amount of freedom in designing the game due to its new scope.
 The Chao-raising system—a staple of the Sonic Adventure games—was removed because Sonic Team feared it would disrupt the pace.
 To improve replay value, the grading system was made more difficult.
 The special stages from the 2D games were revived to "refresh players' minds" and change the pace.
 Player reactions to previous games influenced the design; for example, the team did not include modes like Big's fishing from Sonic Adventure and Tails' shooting from Sonic Adventure 2 after both were criticized.